triton-inference-server/model_navigator/docs/profiling.md

 # Max number of model instances used for automatic config search in analysis.
 [ config_search_max_instance_count: integer | default: 5 ]

-# Maximum preferred batch size allowed for inference used for automatic config search in analysis.
+# [Deprecated] Maximum preferred batch size allowed for inference used for automatic config search in analysis.
 [ config_search_max_preferred_batch_size: integer | default: 32 ]

 # List of concurrency values used for manual config search in analysis.